cjquines/qboard/README.md

 - The Ctrl keybindings are pretty universal, except maybe D, for Duplicate.

 Although initially designed for giving lectures, the whiteboard controls are pretty good.
-I might add support for extending infinitely in several directions, in the style of a regular whiteboard app.

 ## Frequently asked questions